g5in/new/README.md

-Hello mir!
+gitHello mir!
 How are you?